The Great Divide

-Of course that’s all they remember, because from then on, the impossible happened; their leaders did not usher in a great new golden age of Islam.
-The people on the streets, rather than appreciating their supposedly pious guidance found them ineffectual and ridiculous.
+Of course, that’s all they remember because from then on, the impossible happened; their leaders did not usher in a great new golden age of Islam.
+Rather than appreciating their supposedly pious guidance, the people on the streets found them ineffectual and ridiculous.
 They failed on all ground, with their representatives plagiarizing economic plans from the opposition to seem like they had one, to standing up in full view of the Egyptian public and arguing, to a starving nation, that girls should be married at puberty.

 A Coincidence of Contraries

 And so, we come to the current day, the media, remarkably ignorant of the last year, does not understand what Morsi and the Muslim Brotherhood had become, and the Muslim Brotherhood had failed to accept it.

 In their minds, they propound, and some believe, that they represent the ‘democratic legitimacy,’ and yet – simultaneously, they believe that they are the victims of a popular conspiracy against them.
 The fact that those two beliefs are mutually exclusive does not seem to cross their minds very often.